laurathaga/terminal-note-app/README.md

 - This is a primitive application only using NodeJs without User Interface!!!

+- First redirect to "notes-app/" folder and then apply the commands

 - Open the terminal and enter " node app.mjs <command>"

 - For listing all the possible Commnads type " node app.mjs --help "